opennetworkinglab/ngsdn-tutorial/EXERCISE-5.md

 ### Our P4 implementation of L2 bridging

-The starter P4 code already defines tables to forward packets based on the Ethernet address, precisely, two distinct tables to handle two different types of L2 entries:
+The starter P4 code already defines tables to forward packets based on the Ethernet address, precisely, two distinct tables, to handle two different types of L2 entries:

 1. Unicast entries: which will be filled in by the control plane when the